Lenmbugua/CPP-PRACTICALS/README.md

 A destructor will have exact same name as the class prefixed with a tilde (~) and it can neither return a value nor can it take any parameters.
 Destructor can be very useful for releasing resources before coming out of the program like closing files, releasing memories etc.

+Constructors are functions of a class that are executed when new objects of the class are created.
+The constructors have the same name as the class and no return type, not even void.
+They are primarily useful for providing initial values for variables of the class.
+The two main types of constructors are default constructors and parameterized constructors.

+**Default Constructors**
+C++ default constructors do not take any parameters.
+If a default constructor is not provided by the programmer explicitly, then the compiler provides a implicit default constructor.
+In that case, the default values of the variables are 0.
+Syntax
+Here is the following syntax for a default constructor:
+                                                        class MyClass {
+                                                        public:
+                                                            MyClass() {
+                                                                // Default constructor body
+                                                            }
+                                                        };